Step 1: Create a Storage-in-Switch Account

 Summary

-Congratulations!
-You have the first step behind you.
-You now have an Account with its customer class and address correctly set.
-You'll also notice that we defaulted its Utility (LSE) and its Tariff Rate Plan.
-In the next step, we'll explain the logic behind this defaulting, and you'll confirm or change these as necessary.
+You now have an account with its customer class and address set.
+The response also shows the defaulted utility (LSE) and tariff rate plan.
+In the next step, you'll review the defaulting logic and confirm or change these values as needed.